 - Lead Management– Lead management feature helps in managing the leads with all the information handy.

 - Skill-based Routing– This feature helps in providing the best solutions to the customers as the customer is directed to the right-skilled agent, immediately.

 - Customizable Options– Various customizable options help in making the customer information more specific that one can further edit or add as per the need.
 For example demography, time zone and other information like email or additional number.

-- Integration Capability– Predictive dialer can integrate with business applications that enhance its potential many folds as the information sharing between apps is automated and error-free.
+- Integration Capability– It can integrate with business applications that enhance its potential many folds as the information sharing between apps is automated and error-free.

 Predictive Dialer: A Call Center Tool with Futuristic Capabilities

-A predictive dialer is a tool that completely supersedes the contemporary needs of making flawless outbound calls.
-In addition to this, predictive dialer equips all the needed features that support the idea of the maximum number of a call connection with the customers.
+It is a tool that completely supersedes the contemporary needs of making flawless outbound calls.
+In addition to this, such dialers equip all the needed features that support the idea of the maximum number of a call connection with the customers.

 A predictive dialer ensures that a call center should be able to get the best output of the efforts made behind the customer-agent connection.

 There are plenty of opportunities to make the most out of the customer-agent conversation.
-Predictive dialer is an easier way to find these opportunities and reap the best benefits out of it.
+A hosted dialer is an easier way to find these opportunities and reap the best benefits out of it.